-No matter how the articles are written whether they are short or long, we would not be able to please everybody.
-We ap-preciate every one of the letters.
-We like to look through them to see if there is anyone we have met at the various Feasts.
-We especially like the letters from the churches where our former ministers (of which we have had many) are serving. which we have had many) are serving.
-We especially appreciate the letters om the overseas brethren.
-Those letters elp us to have a closer, more personal peling for them.
-It is nice to know what other churches the personal personal that the personal personal that the personal perso are doing.
-This gives us ideas for our own 'Some of the write-ups seem to be almost nothing but a listing of names.' offered for a price so that we might have the advantage of "Old Testament Survey," etc., and be able to study as well on our own time?
+I was a little shocked to read the 'Wrap' Rapped' letter of Mrs. Joel look through them to see if there is anyone we have met at the various Feasts.
+We especially like the letters from the churches where our former ministers (of churches where our former ministers (of which we have had many) are serving.
+We especially appreciate the letters from the overseas brethren.
+Those letters help us to have a closer, more personal feeling for them.
+It is nice to know what other churches are doing.
+This rives us ideas for our ones. are doing.
+This gives us ideas for our own local activities.